-But overall how lucky are we?
-So we thought let's build some stuff that reflects this beautiful land we call home.
+Overall how lucky are we?
+We invite you all to build some stuff that reflects this beautiful land we call home.

 Objectives and Goals